 Introduction

-Textbus is a component-centric, data-driven framework for building rich text editors.
-To address common pain points in traditional rich text development, we designed our own component system and format system for rich text, aiming to lower the cost of extension so you can ship richer editing features more easily.
-Whether you are an experienced developer in rich text or a frontend newcomer, Textbus offers a smooth development path and room to grow.
+Textbus is a component-centric, data-driven rich text editor development framework!
+To solve the various problems encountered in traditional rich text development, we independently designed a component system and a format system for rich text from the ground up.
+Our goal is to lower the development cost of rich text and help you more easily extend rich editing features.
+Whether you are a veteran of rich text development or a frontend beginner, you will find an exceptional development experience and powerful extensibility in Textbus.

 If you are ready to set up your environment, go to Getting started, then follow the Basics section in order (from Component basics through Document parsing & compatibility).